-The Sloan management report is a further opportunity to tailor your academic experience, whilst adding value to your organisation.
+The Sloan independent project is a further opportunity to tailor your academic experience, whilst adding value to your organisation.

 As a Sloan Fellow, you have the opportunity to undertake a substantial piece of work on a topic and with a company of your choosing.
-The report is your opportunity to integrate theory and practice, hone your strategic management skills whilst addressing a critical business issue.
+The independent project is your opportunity to integrate theory and practice, hone your strategic management skills whilst addressing a critical business issue.

 Many company-sponsored Sloan Fellows complete a project on a problem concerning their own organisation, relating it to their future role.
-Sloan Fellows also use the management report to build expertise, reputation and networks within a sector that they are looking to move into post-Sloan.
+Sloan Fellows also use the independent project to build expertise, reputation and networks within a sector that they are looking to move into post-Sloan.

 Malgorzata Grzyb is Commercial Manager for the London Organising Committee of the Olympic Games and Paralympic Games.
 She graduated from the Sloan programme in 2005 and talks here about her individual project: